-- (I) has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction - (II) is teaching under emergency or other provisional status through which State qualification nor licensing criteria have been waived; and - (III) is teaching in the field of discipline of the certification of the teacher. - (ii) Whether the child is provided services by paraprofessionals and, if so, their qualifications. - (B) ADDITIONAL INFORMATION.-In addition to the information that parents may request under subparagraph(A), a school that receives funds under this part shall provide to each individual parent of a child who is a student in such school, with respect to such student- - (i) information on the level of achievement and academic growth of the student, if applicable and available, on each of the State academic assessments required under this part; and - (ii) timely notice that the student has been assigned, or has been taught for 4 or more consecutive weeks by, a teacher who does not meet applicable State certification or licensure requirements at the grade level and subject area in which the teacher has been assigned.
+(I) has met State qualification and licensing criteria for the grade levels and subject areas in which the teacher provides instruction

+(II) is teaching under emergency or other provisional status through which State qualification nor licensing criteria have been waived; and

+(III) is teaching in the field of discipline of the certification of the teacher.

+(ii) Whether the child is provided services by paraprofessionals and, if so, their qualifications.

+(B) ADDITIONAL INFORMATION.-In addition to the information that parents may request under subparagraph(A), a school that receives funds under this part shall provide to each individual parent of a child who is a student in such school, with respect to such student-

+(i) information on the level of achievement and academic growth of the student, if applicable and available, on each of the State academic assessments required under this part; and

+(ii) timely notice that the student has been assigned, or has been taught for 4 or more consecutive weeks by, a teacher who does not meet applicable State certification or licensure requirements at the grade level and subject area in which the teacher has been assigned.

-Fort Payne City Schools Parents Right-To-Know • Request Teacher Qualifications Title I, Part A, Section 1112(c)(6), Every Student Succeeds Act,, Public Law 114-95
+Fort Payne City Schools Parents Right-To-Know • Request Teacher Qualifications Title I, Part A, Section 1112(c)(6), Every Student Succeeds Act, Public Law 114-95

-I am requesting the professional qualificat

-who teaches my child, Child's Name (Please Print) School (Please Print)
+who teaches my child, at

-My mailing address is
+My mailing address is School (Please Print)

+Street (Please Print) City Zip

-My telephone number is ease Print) City Zip
+My telephone number is

-My name isName (Please P ·
+My name is Name (Please Print)

 Signature Date

-This Section to be Comple eted by School/Central Office
+This Section to be e Completed by School/Central Office

-Date Form Received: Received by:
+Date Form Received: R Received by:

-Teacher's Name: ame: Subject:
+Teacher's Name: Subject:

-Has the teacher met state qualifications ar Yes nd licensing criteria for the § grade levels and subject areas in which he/she teaches
+Has the teacher met state qualifications and licensing criteria Yes

-Is the teacher teaching under emergency of or other provisional status?
-No
+Is the teacher teaching under emergency or other provisional

 Undergraduate Degree Major Discipline (University/College)

-M ' D' ' I' · · · lege)
+Graduate Degree (University/College)

-Does a paraprofessional provide instruction onal services to the student?
-Yes ?
-No
+Does a paraprofessional provide instructional services to the e student?
+YesNo

-If yes, what are the qualifications of the p araprofessional?
+Does a paraprofessional provide instructional services to the If yes, what are the qualifications of the paraprofessional?
 High School Graduate (Year)

-ndergraduate Degree Major/Discipline (University/College)

-College/University Credit Major/Discipline (Hours)

-Signature of Person Completing Form Date
+If yes, what are the qualifications of the paraprofessional?
+YesNo